Qqwy/presentation-communicating_between_ruby_and_elixir/slides.md

   - fetch everything all the time?
   - Stale info

 ---

-### The Present: RabbitMQ
+### The Present: Persistent Messaging

+#### RabbitMQ

 - Push-based: changes get forwarded.
 - Nice:
   - Great documentation and tutorials!
   - Many different configurations of queues
 - Less nice:
+  - Not so clear on how to configure for production

+---

+### Aside: Security

-  - Security: Setting up TLS with peer-verification is a _must_ for production systems; difficult to set up.
+- Setting up TLS with peer-verification is a _must_ for production systems; difficult to set up.
+- XCA: GUI to make certificates.
 - Terminating proxies (Nginx) to the rescue!

 ---